rtyle/ping4pow/README.md

 For the ethernet component, GPIO35 is accessed over the M5-Bus.
 With this module, GPIO6 can be routed to this component instead.

-See M5-Bus pin locations [here](https://docs.m5stack.com/en/base/lan_poe_v12)
+See M5-Bus pin locations [here](https://docs.m5stack.com/en/base/lan_poe_v12).
-Sever the pin connection to GPIO35.
+Sever the pin connecting to GPIO35 on the M5-Bus pin header.
-Route the pin connection to GPIO6 with a bodge wire.
+On the proto board, bridge between the GPIO35 pin and the GPIO6 pin with a bodge wire.

 Alternately, this bodge could be done directly on the Base LAN PoE board at the risk of damaging a much more expensive board